glynnbird/blockchain-workshop/exercise1.md

 give it a passphrase (and remember it!
 Write it down somewhere)

+Now type:

+    eth.accounts

+You should see an array with two account numbers in.
+Something like:

+    ["0x70016bab921255af875e7eccd35f64baeea47f8e", "0xdd9491c99e77fd1e0792fd2afe99387e7b4e3578"]

+The first one is the one that was automatically generated.
+The second one is the one we just generated with `personal.newAccount()`.

-This account should have no money in it
+This new account should have no money in it

     eth.getBalance(eth.accounts[1])